 Through observing actors in films, not only will you be able to learn new words, you will be able to understand how they are said.
-The characters might be sad, happy, surprised, angry.
+The characters might be sad, happy, surprised or angry.
 And you’ll understand this immediately.

-1. Choose an interesting movie.
+- Choose an interesting movie.
 This probably sounds obvious, but if you choose a boring movie, you’ll be bored.
-And if you’re bored, it will be difficult to pay attention…for more than one and a half hours!
+And if you’re bored, it will be difficult to pay attention for more than one and a half hours!

-I remember when I was a child, I had to watch hours and hours of really old movies like “Singing in the Rain”, “Mary Poppins” to learn English.
-If you don’t know these films—you’re welcome to check them up – they’re really old!
+I remember when I was a child, I had to watch hours and hours of really old movies like “Singing in the Rain,” “Mary Poppins” to learn English.
+If you don’t know these films—you’re welcome to check them out—they’re really old!
 I didn’t exactly hate them, but I didn’t feel excited at all when watching these films.

-3. Bring your dictionary.
-Maybe I’ll add point 3.5 too – choose a film with subtitles!
+- Bring your dictionary.
+Maybe I’ll add point 3.5, too: choose a film with subtitles!
 So when you hear a word you’re interested in, check it up!
 Because you went through the trouble to understand it… you’ll be able to remember that word for a long time too!

-4. Repeat short phrases!
+- Repeat short phrases!
 Some times, you might hear something cool in the movie.
-For example, some short phrases, or slang like, “hell yeah!”, or “sure thing”, or “you betcha!” that are commonly used in English.
+For example, some short phrases, or slang like, “hell yeah!” or “sure thing” or “you betcha!” that are commonly used in English.
 If you like how it sounds, it really helps to repeat it!
 After saying it out loud a while, you will be able to remember it for a longer time!
-It’s a great and enjoyable exercise—one of my personal favourites.
+It’s a great and enjoyable exercise—one of my personal favorites.

 This way, you already know the story from the first time you watched it.
 And this time, you can try listening to some individual words that you might have checked up last time.
 Or you might try to see how much you can understand the film without subtitles.

-6. VLC player.
+- Use VLC player.
 This is actually a video player I recommend for watching films on your computer.
-This is one of my favourite tools.
+This is one of my favorite tools.
 Most people use it just to watch movies, but I use it a little differently.
 (And if you don’t have it, you can download VLC player, it’s free.)

-7. It’s okay to miss words… just let it go.
+- It’s okay to miss words… just let it go.
 Last of all, remember what we said in the start?
 Watching movies should be fun… so if you miss a word, a phrase, or even many sentences, that’s okay!
 Just follow along the subtitles and learn that way.
 Don’t make yourself feel bad… watching films is supposed to be fun!

-A Better Way to Learn English with Film and Movies
+Want a Better Way to Learn English with Movies and Films?

-I’ll admit – while learning English can be fun, there are a few disadvantages too.
+I’ll admit it: while learning English can be fun, there are a few disadvantages too.
 Here’s a few problems you may run into when learning English through movies:

-4. You can’t remember these words afterwards.
-It can be difficult to keep track of what you’ve learnt, because it takes time and effort to take notes, and we want to have an enjoyable experience in watching the movie, without having to be interrupted every minute to write down a word!
+- You can’t remember these words afterwards.
+It can be difficult to keep track of what you’ve learned, because it takes time and effort to take notes, and we want to have an enjoyable experience in watching the movie, without having to be interrupted every minute to write down a word!

-5. You don’t know if you remember these words after.
-After a week, or a month, or even three months, you might forget what you’ve learnt!
+- You don’t know if you remember these words after.
+After a week, or a month, or even three months, you might forget what you’ve learned!
 And because you didn’t jot down notes, you can’t really test yourself either.